 The importance of diversity and inclusion will vary from client to client, but for society, it’s certainly in all our interests that a rising economic tide lift as many boats as possible.
-For a law firm, the upside of taking extra steps to have a more diverse legal staff and management could mean more clients.
+For a firm, the upside of taking extra steps to have a more-diverse legal staff and management could mean more clients.

-Alumni programs are efforts to keep track of former law firm attorneys and maintain relationships that benefit not only the attorneys, but their former employer as well.
-The hope is that good will and cooperation between the parties will result in referral work or, if the ex-firm member has an in-house position, additional work created by a new client.
+Alumni programs are efforts to keep track of former firm professionals and maintain relationships with them.
+The hope is that goodwill and cooperation between the parties will result in referral work or, if the ex-firm member has an in-house position, additional work for a new client.

-The first question before starting such a program should be, whom do you want in the alumni community?
-Attorneys fired for performance issues probably shouldn’t be part of the club (nor would they probably want to be), but law firms may differ on whether they want to include associates who simply didn’t fit into the firm or summer associates who were offered, but turned down, positions.
-European firms are more open-minded and may include non-attorneys as alumni.
+The first question before starting such a program should be whom do you want in the alumni community?
+Professionals fired for performance issues probably shouldn’t be part of the club (nor would they probably want to be), but firms may differ on whether they want to include associates who simply didn’t fit into the firm culture or who were offered, but turned down, positions.

-Key tools to use include independent, password-protected websites for these law firms and their alums (or at least a page or two on the firm’s website), a LinkedIn group, and social media posts.
-What’s interesting about these efforts is that the content, paid for by a law firm, would be trumpeting the success of those who no longer work there.
-A network of potentially hundreds or thousands of lawyers could see what a great job a person is doing and refer work to this attorney, not to the law firm publicizing that work.
+Key tools to use include independent, password-protected websites (or at least a page or two on the firm’s website), a LinkedIn group, and social media posts.
+What’s interesting about these efforts is that the content, paid for by the firm, would trumpet the success of those who no longer work there.
+A network of potentially hundreds or thousands of professionals could see what a great job a person is doing and refer work to a particular alumni member.

 There are no guarantees that any alumni marketing effort will be effective, but maintaining good relationships with as many people as possible is always a good idea.
-A huge percentage of most law firm’s work is generated through networking of one sort or another.
+For example, a huge percentage of most law firms’ work is generated through networking of one sort or another.
 An alumni program is just another way to encourage and leverage another important group of people who could generate business for a firm.
-As was pointed out in the session, generating just one new client could more than pay for the cost of an alumni program.
+Generating just one new client could more than pay for the cost of an alumni program.

 Either, or both, of these efforts may be a good idea for your firm.
-Employing attorneys from diverse backgrounds and maintaining positive relations with former firm attorneys are feel-good proposals, but if those taking a dive into these efforts track their work and successes, can they justify continuing the efforts based on more than generating positive feelings?
-Was the fact that a firm’s workforce and management is diverse help win a client?
-How much being billed is the result of a firm’s former lawyer connecting back?
-Law firms need effective efforts to help bring in more work, and data showing those efforts are yielding positive results will keep them going.
+Employing professionals from diverse backgrounds and maintaining positive relations with former members of the firm are feel-good proposals, but if you track the work and successes, you can justify continuing the efforts based on more than generating positive feelings.
+Was the fact that a firm’s workforce and management are diverse help win a client?
+How much being billed is the result of a firm’s former colleague connecting back?
+Firms need effective efforts to help bring in more work, and data showing those efforts are yielding positive results will keep them going.